andreisudarikov19/ns-travel-randomizer/README.md

 ## Dependencies

-Before starting the script. make sure to isntall the following dependencies in your venv:
+Before starting the script, make sure to isntall the following dependencies in your venv:

 * `pandas`
 * `yaml`